Skip to Content

 STEP 6: Calculate your business development hours in percentage

-Before you can answer how much $45,000 a year is hourly, you must figure out your non-billable hours throughout the year.
+Before you can answer how much $45,000 a year is your hourly salary, you must figure out your non-billable hours throughout the year.
 Your non-billable time is when you spend trying to land more clients.

 This includes browsing through freelance platforms and emailing new prospects – all endeavors related to ensuring you have a consistent client base.
 Estimate the percentage of time you spend generating new business and add it to the box provided.